svenriebedell/DCUIgnoreListManager/README.md

 - 1.1.0 migrating policy assignment form excel sheet to ADMX Policy file
 - 1.1.1 correction failure if Registry of IgnoreList is failing correction failure if Registry of Policy is not availiable (Path)
+- 1.1.2 correction of missing Values in InstalledUpateJSON Registry.

 ## Introduction
 This experimental project aims to add Ring Deployment capabilities to Dell Command Update (DCU), by using an Ignore List Manager script.